-CagriSema is currently investigated in a phase 3 trial (NCT06065540; REIMAGINE 2) to see how well CagriSema compared to Semaglutide, Cagrilintide and Placebo lowers blood sugar and body weight in people with T2DM treated with Metformin with or without an SGLT2 Inhibitor.
+REIMAGINE 2 (NCT06065540) is investigating how well CagriSema compared to Semaglutide, Cagrilintide and Placebo lowers blood sugar and body weight in people with T2DM treated with Metformin with or without an SGLT2 inhibitor.
 Study completion is expected in January 2026.